By David Mattingly

 Bruce-Lockhart, Anna.
 China’s $900 billion New Silk Road.
 What you need to know.
 World Economic Forum, June 26, 2017 https://www.weforum.org/agenda/2017/06/china-new-silk-road-explainer/

 Djibouti Selected Subjects.
 International Monetary Fund.
 November 18, 2015, https://www.imf.org/external/pubs/ft/scr/2016/cr16249.pdf

 Downs Erica, and Jeffrey Becker, and Patrick deGategno.
 China’s Military Support Facility in Djibouti: The Economic and Security Dimensions of Chinas First Overseas Base.
 The CNA Corporation, July 2017. https://www.cna.org/CNA_files/PDF/DIM-2017-U-015308-Final2.pdf

 Chan, Minnie.
 (2017, September 27).
-China plans to build Djibouti facility to allow naval flotilla to dock at first overseas base.
+China plans to build Djibouti facility to allow the naval flotilla to dock at the first overseas base.
 South China Morning Post. http://www.scmp.com/news/china/diplomacy-defence/article/2112926/china-plans-build-djibouti-facility-allow-naval

 Mead, W. R. (2018, February 5).
 A word from Henry Kissinger.
 Wall Street Journal.
 Retrieved February 6, 2018, from https://www.wsj.com/articles/a-word-from-henry-kissinger-1517876551